-Stage 5: Staging in GCS/S3 bucket
+Stage 5: Staging data in intermediate storage locations

-Stage 6: Loading
+Stage 6: Loading data

 Loading to PostgreSQL, MS SQL Server, MySQL: Data is replicated from the Schema Mapper based on the primary keys defined in the Destination table.
 Here, data is not staged in S3/GCS buckets and is bulk inserted directly to the Destination.
 As part of loading the data, deduplication is done to ensure that unique records are replicated and duplicates are dropped.
 This deduplication is done using the value of the primary key.
-It is recommended not to use these databases as a Destination if the volume of data is high as they do not perform well while ingesting a huge volume of data.
+It is recommended not to use these databases as a Destination if the volume of data is high, as they do not perform well while ingesting a huge volume of data.
 Read Loading Data in a Database Destination for details about how data is loaded to the database.